-Figure 1.13: Scatterplot of data with \sqrt{x} -dependence and normally distributed errors.
-Chapter 2 Statistical inference Statistical inference (tilastollinen päättely) is the mathematical theory behind estimates and their distributions.
-Estimates can be constructed in a way that statistical hypothesis can be tested against their distributions.
-Estimate and its distribution is the link between model (i.e. distribution and its parameters) and data.
-2.1 Likelihood Likelihood (uskottavuus) is the key concept in statistical inference.
+Likelihood (uskottavuus) is the key concept in statistical inference.
 The theory is developed by R.A.
 Fisher at the beginning of the 20th century.
 Likelihood deals with data, model, and parameters.
 First of all, we need to have a model.
-Model is the statistical distribution that we believe the random variable Y should obey, so the model is probability density function $f_Y(\cdot)$.
-Model has parameters and their values are unknown.
-In likelihood problems the parameter vector is often noted with θ , although individual distributions usually have traditional conventions with the parameter symbols.
-For example, normal distribution has $\theta = (\mu, \sigma^2)$.
+Model is the statistical distribution that we believe the random variable Y should obey, so the model is a probability density function $f_Y(\cdot)$ .
+Model has parameters but their values are unknown.
+In likelihood problems the parameter vector is often noted with $\theta$ , although individual distributions usually have traditional conventions with the parameter symbols.
+For example, normal distribution has $\theta = (\mu, \sigma^2)$ .
 The final component in likelihood is data.
-Very seldom we are doing inference based on single observation y, almost always the data consists of observations y_1, \ldots, y_n .
-In that case the data is a vector of observations, y.
-In more general case the data is vector of multidimensional observations, i.e. matrix Y. We are not dealing with random processes here, so the observations y_i are identically distributed and the model or its parameters are not assumed to change with time.
-If there is (auto)correlation between consecutive observations (y_i, y{i+k}) we are dealing with time series (aikasarja), but here we do not consider such cases.
-We limit ourselves to independent observations, so together with the assumption of non-varying model we deal with i.i.d. observations $y = (y_1, \ldots, y_n)$.
+Very seldom we are doing inference based on a single observation y, almost always the data consists of observations $y_1, \ldots, y_n$ .
+In that case, the data is a vector of observations, y.
+In the more general case, the data is vector of multidimensional observations, i.e., matrix $\mathbf{Y}$ .
+We are not dealing with random processes here, so the observations $y_i$ are identically distributed and the model or its parameters are not assumed to change with time.
+If there is (auto)correlation between consecutive observations $(y_i, y{i+k})$ we are dealing with time series (aikasarja), but here we do not consider such cases.
+We limit ourselves to independent observations, so together with the assumption of non-varying model we deal with i.i.d. observations $y = (y_1, \ldots, y_n)$ .
 The idea of likelihood is quite simple and straightforward.
 Let us say that we have reasons to believe that our data is from process that can be described with normal distribution with fixed and known variance of 1.
-The unknown parameter is the expectancy μ .
-What if we have one observation y_1 ?
-We cannot say much, but our best guess would be that $\mu = y_1$, as in Fig. 2.1 a).
+The unknown parameter is the expectancy $\mu$ .
+What if we have one observation $y_1$ ?
+We cannot say much, but our best guess would be that $\mu = y_1$ , as in Fig. 2.2 a).